CyrilleMesue/CyrilleMesue/README.md

 ### Hello World, I'm Cyrille 👋
-I am an enthusiastic scientist eager to contribute to team success through hard work.
-Attentive to detail, employs excellent critical thinking and aims at utilizing machine learning, deep learning, bioinformatics and Systems Biology to make a positive impact in global healthcare.
-Enjoys gathering, organizing and analyzing data, building machine learning solutions, and contributing to project strategies.
+I am a motivated Bioengineering graduate with a solid foundation in bioinformatics research.
+Dedicated to pushing the boundaries of biomedical research, specializing in cancer biology, genomics, and transcriptomics.
+Demonstrated commitment to academic excellence and a research-driven mindset.
+Enthusiastic scientist eager to contribute to team success through hard work, employing excellent critical thinking and aiming to utilize machine learning, deep learning, bioinformatics, and Systems Biology to make a positive impact in global healthcare.
+Enjoys gathering, organizing, and analyzing data, building machine learning solutions, and contributing to project strategies.

 :mailbox: Reach me out!